Luc Vasteel (One Shot)

-"You sick little freak!" the beautiful woman with the raven hair and a towel around her roared at the muscular, brown-haired, shirtless, bearded, cigarette-smoking young man.
+"You sick little freak!
+You nasty pervert!
+You expect to have a one night stand with me and for me to leave peacefully the next morning!?" the beautiful woman with the raven hair and a towel around her roared in a shrill, piercing voice at the muscular, brown-haired, shirtless, bearded, cigarette-smoking young man.

 "I'm sorry," he said, "I didn't know you were looking for a commitment-type thing."

 "It was last night!"
-She moved towards him, rage in her eyes.
+She moved towards him, rage in her dark eyes.

 "Where's Luc?"
 Polana asked.
 She was a beautiful cait-sith woman, petite but with large breasts and luscious blonde hair.
-She wore leopard-skin clothes that were rather revealing.
-Inside her mouth were sharp catlike teeth.
+She wore leopard-print clothes that were rather revealing.
+Inside her mouth were glistening, sharp catlike fangs.

 "With some girl from the tavern last night," Ironbody Titan said.
 A berserker wearing full armour and with a hardened icy stare, he was a force to be reckoned with both in an argument and on the battlefield, although usually on the battlefield, since he was a man of few words who didn't like to get involved in arguments.